xiaoxianyu-office/mm/Skills/Metaskills.md

       ]} @Owner
     ]} @target
 ```
-> In this example you can see how Inline Metaskills can be nested and how they share the same skilltree, enabling them to use skill scoped variables
+> In this example you can see how Inline Metaskills can be nested and how they share the same [skilltree], enabling them to use skill scoped variables
 ##
 ```yaml
   Skills: